openshift/enhancements/enhancements/network/service-egress-traffic-steering.md

   autoAssign: false
 ```

 2. Create the LoadBalancer service and the corresponding EgressService.
-We create the service with the `metallb.universe.tf/address-pool` annotation to explicitly request its IP to be from the `example-pool` and the EgressService with a `nodeSelector` so that the traffic exits from a node that matches these selectors.
+We create the service with the `metallb.universe.tf/address-pool` annotation to explicitly request its IP to be from the `example-pool` and the EgressService with `sourceIPBy: "LoadBalancerIP"` and a `nodeSelector` so that the traffic exits from a node that matches these selectors.
 ```yaml
 apiVersion: v1
 kind: Service